OpenBookPublishers/obp-epub-fixup/README.md

 ## Setup

-This software requires `epubcheck` and `pyvenv-3.5` to be installed on your system.
+This software requires `epubcheck`, `python3-bs4` and `python-lxml` to be installed on your system.
 On Debian (or Debian-based distributions) this package can be installed via

-`apt-get install epubcheck pyvenv-3.5`
+`apt-get install epubcheck python3-bs4 python-lxml`

-To perform the setup, run:
+You can check the requirements being met by running:

 `bash setup`